-Option Blocks 2022
+2023 Option Blocks

-- When considering subject choices, pupils should think carefully about subjects you are good at, those that you enjoy, subjects that combine well together and subjects that will open up pathways for a future career - Pupils should choose three subjects to study at post-16 level, with no more than one subject from any block - Pupils who wish to do Health and Social Care Single Award should choose it from option Y; those pupils wanting to choose Health and Social Care Double Award must also choose it from block W - Pupils who wish to do Life and Health Science Single Award should choose it from option X; those pupils wanting to choose Life and Health Science Double Award must also choose it from block Z - Further guidance is available from our post-16 video or through Google Classroom
+- When considering subject choices, students should think carefully about subjects they are good at, those that they enjoy, subjects that combine well together and subjects that will open pathways for a future career - Students should choose three subjects to study at post-16 level, with no more than one subject from any block and one reserve in each block. - Students who wish to do Health and Social Care Single Award should choose it from option Y; those students wanting to choose Health and Social Care Double Award must also choose it from block W. - Students who wish to do Life and Health Science Single Award should choose it from option Z; those students wanting to choose Life and Health Science Double Award must also choose it from block W.